ApolloZhu/ApolloZhu.github.io/source/about/index.md

 |3/2/2017|2017 FBLA Regional Mobile App Dev|Northern Virginia 第一|
 |3/2/2017|2017 AMC 10|AIME 10 参赛资格|
 |12/10/2016|2016 Virginia Tech High School Programming Contest|团队 22/101，Oakton HS 因此排名第六|

+## 他人评价

+在从 Oakton High School 毕业后回学校的 Cyber Security Club（现与 Computer Science Club 合并为 CSCS Club）取团服的时候，指导老师给了我一张纸条。他说，这上面是“Faculty Award”提名里老师给我的评语：

+> Apollo is one of the most respectful students I have ever encountered.
+He is eager to learn and to better himself.
+He is most deserving of this award.

+> Apollo has been an reliable asset to the tech team.
+He is eager to take on challenges, and works through those challenges with exceptional critical thinking skills.
+His positive and courteous attitude is a model for his peers.

+> We can’t sing Apollo’s praises enough.
+He couldn’t be a part of the Center this year officially due to a scheduling conflict, but that doesn’t stop him devoting his lunch time to running scheduling￼￼ for the tutors.
+He’s not doing it for a grade (there is none), he’s not doing it for college app or recommendation (he’s already been accepted), he’s doing it because the quality of his character.
+Just last night, he stayed at the Tutor-a-thon helping students for three hours straight.
+None of the actual students in the Center class can claim that they did.
+Apollo’s kindness and patience know no bounds, and what is more—he’s incredible humble and respectful.
+We don’t know what we’ll do without him next year!

+> Apollo is very intelligent and humble guy.
+He works extremely hard and his efforts are apparent in all that he does.
+Teachers are excited when a student like Apollo is assigned to your class.
+You know you as a teacher have to step up your game!
+He is kind, polite and always ready to help you carry heavy items down the hallway, even 2 years on from been in your class.
+He has such a bright future, and I wish him nothing but the best.

+> I taught Apollo his freshman year in programming.
+It was very evident even then that he was an incredibly intelligent and special student.
+A memory that has stuck with me from that year, is he took a huge text book of Microsoft Visual Basic home to learn on this own without prompting!
+He is a student that strives to continue his learning as well as be a wonderful individual outside of his academic talents.
+Big things are in his future!
+I am honored to have been part of his journey.

+> Apollo is an incredibility talented person whose academic achievement is remarkable.
+In the three years I have known him, he has never failed to impress me with his drive and knowledge.
+Apollos is also one of the kindest and most respectful students I have ever had in my classroom and will go out of his way to mentor other students.

 ## 轶闻